vighneshiyer/research-notes/simcommand.md

 #### Even Later

+- Create plain Verilog testbenches using record and playback from the SimCommand interpreter
 - Benchmark data structures in SystemVerilog vs Scala (dicts, lists, fixed width arrays)
 - Logging / error / warning primitives in the Command ADT (https://github.com/zio/zio-logging)
     - Separate logging backend from frontend (frontend is just a simple Log primitive + verification specific limits, backend can be log4j or others)
+    - Add an 'expect' primitive to make chisel Bundle literal comparisons easier

 ### Experimental